gadavidd/gadavidd/README.md

 # David

 I am a researcher and developer specialized in industrial applications, ranging from hardware to software.
-I am a research with a master's degree in Electrical Engineering and always studying Computer Science.
+I am a research with a PHD's degree in Electrical Engineering and always studying Computer Science.
 I have a great interest in exploring and solving new problems and developing efficient solutions.

 <!-- [![My Skills](https://skillicons.dev/icons?i=java,c,python,matlab,javascript&theme=light)](https://skillicons.dev) -->